 My faith is Orthodox Christianity.
 The life that led me to it was hardly orthodox (small o), nor was it anything special.
 Perhaps even less so is the world I have lived through since I came onto the Path.
 The Teacher is a true master who can use even the strangest of tools.
 Therefore I rejoice in the Truth and the Teacher in the midst of the tools and wish to share the unfinished product that is being built.

-I grew up in a large Presbyterian Church (PCUSA), with mostly white, middle class, highly educated membership.
+I grew up in a large Presbyterian Church (PCUSA), with a mostly white, middle-class, highly educated membership.
 It was, if you can imagine, Liberal Protestant, liturgical, and Hyper-Calvinist.
 From the earliest memories I have, I disliked attending church as a child.
 I would rather have been playing video games.
 My Prodigal Son moment, or personal conversion, came in my teens, and for the rest of my youth, I carried myself as an independent Evangelical.
 In retrospect, I am thankful for both, because the creeds are essential to knowing the Person who is the Truth, but that knowledge must be taken personally.

 On the timeline between these two wings of Protestantism was an important experience with a spiritual essential: suffering.
 As one who struggled with learning disabilities and social inhibitions as a child, I tried desperately to “fit in,” as many do in early adolescence.
 I failed spectacularly and my failure was a great amusement for my peers.
 Eventually, I intentionally chose a high school where I knew the crowd I had tried to follow would not be attending (fortunately a much better choice academically).
 In the year that followed, I was overcome by hatred for all things popular and cool, especially the people.
 I would sometimes say openly that I didn’t believe in God.
 In reality, it was anger at God.
 And thanks be to God, I ultimately found my faith and left the anger behind, but this ugly experience left me with something I consider a gift: a complete loss of interest in fitting in or being fashionable, and an instinctive suspicion of any propaganda that would tell me what is the latest and greatest thing.
 In our present age with populist pressure around every corner, I see this instinctive suspicion as an ace in the hole.